-Private sector service providers are key players in our made-in B.C. operating model.
-They own or lease gambling facilities like casinos and community gaming centres and maintain the facility operations on a day-to-day basis.
-They hire the staff you see at facilities, provide surveillance and security behind the scenes and operate to the standards we set out.
+Private sector service providers own and operate gambling facilities on behalf of BCLC.
+They own or lease gambling facilities like casinos and community gaming centres across B.C. and maintain the facility operations on a day-to-day basis.
+They hire the staff who work at facilities, provide surveillance and security behind the scenes, and operate to the standards BCLC sets out.

 - Provide and maintain facilities